gethop-dev/hop-documentation/docs/source/reference/aws-infrastructure/main.rst

 ------------------------

-The following picture shows the general architecture of the infrastructure provisioned by the tool.
+The following picture shows the general architecture of the infrastructure provisioned by the HOP CLI.

 .. image:: img/aws-schema.png